 The models of partnership process, with reference to the degree of formalization, can vary from the rule-based form of maximum formality (partnership principle is strongly and clearly ruled decision-making process) to the trust-based form of maximum informality (partnership principle means consultation and informal agreements based on sharing values, aims and understandings).
 The model to be adopted will depend on the countries' specificities and needs.
 It is rational for public actors, given the limited capacity of Albania, to seek and encourage cooperation with non-governmental actors and to share or shift the burden by pooling resources and delegating implementation tasks.
 In turn, NGOs and other private actors could exchange their resources and expertise for influence on policies and projects which would significantly affect them as well as make the process more transparent, efficient, participatory and legitimate.
-Yet, having formalized partnership is only an asset, not a guarantee for the partnership principle to be applied.
-For example, with regard to partnership principle, qarks although have made considerable progress in making use of consultation mechanisms in preparation of strategies and projects, still they remain more formal than participatory consultations (Girejko 2011: 62).
+Yet, having formalized partnership principle, qarks although have made considerable progress in making use of consultation mechanisms in preparation of strategies and projects, still they remain more formal than participatory consultations (Girejko 2011: 62).
 What is needed is regular interaction among public, non-governmental and private stakeholder that will generate trust and foster real partnership.

-Action Plan for the Regional Development Cross-cutting Strategy.
+- Action Plan for the Regional Development Cross-cutting Strategy.
 Phase 1: piloting the strategy (2008-2009).
-Albanian Institute of Statistics - INSTAT (2009).

-Bache, I. (2010) "Europeanization and multi-level governance: EU cohesion policy and preaccession aid in Southeast Europe, Southeast European and Black Sea Studies, 10(1): 1-12.

-Bailey, D. & De Propris, L. (2002) "EU structural funds, regional capabilities and enlargement: Towards multi-level governance?"
-Journal of European Integration 24: 303-24.
+Albanian Institute of Statistics INSTAT (2009). - Bache, I. (2010) "Europeanization and multi-level governance: EU cohesion policy and preaccession aid in Southeast Europe, Southeast European and Black Sea Studies, 10(1): 1-12. - Bailey, D. & De Propris, L. (2002) "EU structural funds, regional capabilities and enlargement: Towards multi-level governance?"
+Journal of European Integration 24: 303-24. - Bassa.

-Bassa.
 Z. (2005) "New modes of governance and the EU structural and cohesion policy in the Czech Republic and Slovakia".
-Mimeo.

-Batory, A., & Cartwright, A. (2011) "Re-visiting the Partnership Principle in Cohesion Policy: The Role of Civil Society Organizations in Structural Funds Monitoring".
-Journal of Common Market Studies, 49(4): 697-717.

-Bauer, M. W. (2001) "The EU 'Partnership Principle' Revisited: A Critical Appraisal of its Integrationist Potential as a Governance Device Interconnecting Multiple Administrative Arenas", Preprints aus der Max-Planck-Projektgruppe Recht der Gemeinschaftsgüter, Bonn, 2001/13.
+Mimeo. - Batory, A., & Cartwright, A. (2011) "Re-visiting the Partnership Principle in Cohesion Policy: The Role of Civil Society Organizations in Structural Funds Monitoring".
+Journal of Common Market Studies, 49(4): 697-717. - Bauer, M. W. (2001) "The EU 'Partnership Principle' Revisited: A Critical Appraisal of its Integrationist Potential as a Governance Device Interconnecting Multiple Administrative Arenas", Preprints aus der Max-Planck-Projektgruppe Recht der Gemeinschaftsgüter, Bonn, 2001/13.